China erasing H&M from internet amid Xinjiang backlash

 Not all brands have shunned Xinjiang sourcing.

-South Korean athletic shoe brand FILA said Friday that the company buys cotton from Xinjiang and will keep doing so.
+South Korean athletic shoe brand FILA said Friday the company buys cotton from Xinjiang and will keep doing so.

 On its social media account, FILA China said it has started the process of withdrawing from the Better Cotton Initiative, an industry group that promotes environmental and labor standards.